HolmesBryant/text-on-circle/README.md

-# Text on circle component
+# Text on Circle Web Component

 Renders text on a circle.